 So you want to FEEL “confidence” that – as a new parent – you’ve got control in whatever situation arises to keep your little one safe and happy.

 Hence, why the paperback versions of the What to expect series of books for new parents, by Heidi Murkoff –– have dominated the space for years.

 The KEY to the book’s success from the first release is undoubtedly that EXACT phrase:

 “What to expect”.

 If you’ve been a parent, you can obviously relate as to how KEY that “phrase” is to selling a large volume of books in this market…

 Without EMPATHY though…

-She may never have realised what the KEY driver was for its success … and never turned it into a book series:
+She may never have realized what the KEY driver was for its success … and never turned it into a book series:

 So, the next time you think that “Keyword rankings” are the center of the Publishing universe –– that has all the answers to making your book sell more copies…